- Expected: Summer 2021. You can pre-order this title in our webshop. Once the book is published, we will dispatch your order.

 Design: Irene Stracuzzi

-June 2021, Valiz | supported by Creative Industries Fund NL, Prins Bernhard Cultuurfonds NL | Pb | ca. 256 pp. | 24 x 17 cm (h x w) | English | ISBN 978-94-93246-01-0 | € 24,50
+2021, Valiz | supported by Creative Industries Fund NL, Prins Bernhard Cultuurfonds NL | Pb | ca. 256 pp. | 24 x 17 cm (h x w) | English | ISBN 978-94-93246-01-0 | € 24,50

 Annet Dekker is a curator and researcher.
 She is Assistant Professor Media Studies: Archival and Information Studies at the University of Amsterdam and Visiting Professor and co-director of the Centre for the Study of the Networked Image at London South Bank University.
 She has previously been Researcher Digital Preservation at Tate, London, core tutor at Piet Zwart Institute, Rotterdam and Fellow at Het Nieuwe Instituut, Rotterdam.
 She has published in numerous collections and journals and is the editor of several volumes, including Lost and Living [in] Archives.
-Collectively Shaping New Memories (Valiz 2017)
+Collectively Shaping New Memories (2017, Valiz)

 What is the role of the curator when organizing digital art exhibitions in offline and online spaces?
 This book focuses on how the experiments of curators, artists and designers have opened the possibility to reconfigure traditional models and methods of presenting and accessing digital art.
 In the process, it addresses how web-based practices challenge certain established museological values and precipitate alternative ways of understanding art's stewardship, curatorial responsibility, public access and art history.
 Through more than twenty interviews with artists and curators in the course of the last ten years, and flanked by an extensive timeline, the reader of this publication is given an insight into the discourse on digital art and its curation today.